From a mile to a smile

 Does BCBA credential = Autism Expert?

-It is important to note that BCBA is a qualification for behaviour analyst, which could be applied in different practice.
-So if a person holds a BCBA does not mean he is an autism expert, despite that’s what most people think.
+It is important to note that BCBA is a qualification for behavior analyst, which could be applied in different practice.
+So, if a person holds a BCBA does not mean he is an autism expert, despite that’s what most people think.
 In fact, when you are approached by a BCBA, the first question you need to ask him is “when did you get your certification, did you receive any training in autism?”

 To identify a good behaviour therapist for autism

 here are a couple key points to remember